Mara3l/gooddata-csv-analytics/README.md

 ```

 > [!NOTE]
-> You can use [Neon](https://neon.tech/) (serverless postgres), where you can put 3 GB of data for free!
+> You can use [Neon](https://neon.tech/), or [Supabase](https://supabase.com/).

 ## Step 3: Run dbt seed

-If you configured successfuly the previous steps, you can run the following command in the `import_csv` folder:
+If you successfully configured the previous steps, you can run the following command in the `import_csv` folder:

 ```bash
 $ dbt seed
 ```

 > [!NOTE]
-> I slightly modified dbt project therefore I highly reccomend you to have it in the very same structure as [import_csv](https://github.com/patrikbraborec/gooddata-csv-analytics/tree/main/import_csv)
+> I slightly modified the dbt project, so I highly recommend that you maintain the same structure as [import_csv](https://github.com/patrikbraborec/gooddata-csv-analytics/tree/main/import_csv).

-If everything went smooth, you should see the following result:
+If everything went smoothly, you should see the following result:

 ![seed result](./images/seed_result.png)

 ## Step 4: Connect data source to GoodData

-In your GoodData account, go to tab `Data` and add data source.
-You should use the very data connection details you used in [Step 2](#step-2-edit-profilesyml).
+In your GoodData account, go to the `Data` tab and add a data source.
+You should use the same connection details that you used in [Step 2](#step-2-edit-profilesyml).

 ![add data source to GoodData](./images/add_data_source.png)

 > [!NOTE]
-> If you need more information, check the [documentation](https://www.gooddata.com/developers/cloud-native/doc/cloud/getting-started/connect-data/)
+> If you need more information, check the [documentation](https://www.gooddata.com/developers/cloud-native/doc/cloud/getting-started/connect-data/).

 ## Step 5: Analyze CSV data

-Open `Analyze` tab, where you can create metrics and visualizations based on your CSV data.
+Open the `Analyze` tab, where you can create metrics and visualizations based on your CSV data.

 ![analyze data](./images/analyze_data.png)